ophub/amlogic-s9xxx-armbian/documents/README.md

 systemctl restart sound.service
 ```

 Restart Armbian for testing.
-If the sound still doesn't work, it may be because your box is using the old conf corresponding to the sound output route.
-You need to comment out the new configuration corresponding to `L137-L142` in /usr/bin/g12_sound.sh (mainly for G12B, that is, S922X, before the old G12A/S905X2, and most of the SM1/S905X3 based on G12A can't be used), and then uncomment the old configuration corresponding to `L130-L134`.
+If the sound still doesn't work, your device may be using an older audio output configuration.
+Comment out the new configuration at `L137-L142` in /usr/bin/g12_sound.sh (primarily for G12B / S922X; the older G12A/S905X2 and most SM1/S905X3 based on G12A cannot use it), and uncomment the old configuration at `L130-L134`.

 ### 12.18 How to build the boot.scr file

-In the Armbian system, the `boot.scr` file in the `/boot` directory is used for booting the system. `boot.scr` is the compiled version of the `boot.cmd` file. `boot.cmd` is the source code file for `boot.scr`.
-You can modify the `boot.cmd` file to make changes to the `boot.scr` file and then compile it into a `boot.scr` file using the mkimage command.
+In the Armbian system, the `boot.scr` file in `/boot` is the compiled boot script. `boot.scr` is generated from the `boot.cmd` source file.
+Modify `boot.cmd` to make changes, then compile it into `boot.scr` using the mkimage command.

-Normally, these two files do not need to be modified.
-If adjustments are necessary, you can follow the methods below.
+Normally, these files do not need modification.
+If adjustments are necessary, follow the steps below.

 ```shell
 # Install dependencies